What is the inheritance tax nil rate band?

 If the value of this gift were greater than the nil rate band at the date of death, so currently more than £325,000, you will be deemed to have used up your entire nil rate band, and the remainder of your estate would be subject to inheritance tax, as well as an inheritance tax charge on the gift, subject to tapering which I will detail below.

 If your gift is more than your nil rate band and you were to die within this 7-year period, the amount of inheritance tax payable depends on the year in which you die following the gift.
 Within the first 3 years, the rate of inheritance tax is the standard 40%, however this reduces for every subsequent year that you survive.

 We have included our taper relief table below to show you how this breakdown works.

 |Number of years before death||Taper Relief %||Tax payable on gifts above nil-rate-band|

 For example, if you were to die after 6 years and 6 months of gifting a sum of money more than your nil rate band, the inheritance tax payable by your beneficiary would be 8%.

-If you would like to speak to a financial adviser about inheritance tax planning on your own estate, why not get in touch and arrange a free consultation today!
+If you would like to speak to a financial adviser about inheritance tax planning on your own estate, why not get in touch and arrange a free initial consultation today!